 There will also be upgrades to certain parts of the Keele pipe network in preparation for a live trial.
-The exact locations and timing are to be confirmed.
-Where ever possible work will be coordinated with other estates work on the campus to minimise disruption.
+Wherever possible work will be coordinated with other estates work on the campus to minimise disruption.

 No disruption is expected during a live trial.
 Throughout the live trial, heating and hot water in homes and buildings will be provided as normal.